Year-round gardening is my ultimate goal.

 To do this requires a great understanding of your microclimate, crop selection (especially cold-hardy crops), and careful garden planning.
 Because there’s always lots to do in a year-round garden I wanted to share this guide.

-Be sure to check out my month-to-month homesteading to do lists as well for detailed yearly rhythm.
+Be sure to check out my month-to-month homesteading to-do lists as well for a detailed yearly gardening rhythm.

 - We live in the Canadian mountains in a growing zone 5.
 This means that while it’s safe for summer crops to be sown/transplanted end of May/early June for our location, it might be a couple of months earlier if you live somewhere warm like a growing zone 8.
 The idea and run down will still be the same though 🙂 In general our last spring frost is *apparently* around mid-May and our first fall frost usually happens early Sept but then we get another heat wave to 30C/86F and then frosts consistently mid-Oct onwards.
 Our location gets lots of plant stress during spring and falls!

-- I’m an avid user of season extenders to allow for almost year-round growing potential.
+- I’m an avid user of season extenders to allow for a year-round garden.
 They’re very handy in the springtime to warm up soil and give seedlings a better chance with unpredictable weather patterns and are great in the fall once the cold sets in.
-Learn more about growing food 365 days a year.

 - I organize my crops into growing seasons because I grow food year-round.
 I have certain greens and brassicas for example that I grow in the springtime because they can handle the warming days and it helps to prevent bolting.
 In the fall I grow more the cold-resistant varieties of root crops, brassicas and greens that can handle frosts, snow and even overwintering for early spring harvests.